 - National Networks: Includes activities of our five national programming networks, AMC Studios operations and AMC Broadcasting & Technology.
 Our national programming networks are AMC, WE tv, BBC AMERICA, IFC and SundanceTV in the U.S.; and AMC and IFC in Canada.
 Our AMC Studios operations produces original programming for our programming networks and also licenses such program rights worldwide.
-AMC Networks Broadcasting & Technology is our technical services business, which primarily services most of the national programming networks. - International and Other: Principally includes AMC Networks International (AMCNI), the Company's international programming businesses consisting of a portfolio of channels in Europe, Latin America, the Middle East and parts of Asia and Africa; IFC Films, the Company's independent film distribution business; and our subscription streaming services, Sundance Now and Shudder.
+AMC Networks Broadcasting & Technology is our technical services business, which primarily services most of the national programming networks. - International and Other: Principally includes AMC Networks International (AMCNI), the Company's international programming businesses consisting of a portfolio of channels in Europe, Latin America, the Middle East and parts of Asia and Africa; IFC Films, the Company's independent film distribution business; Levity Entertainment Group ("Levity") (acquired April 20, 2018), our production services and comedy venues company; and our subscription streaming services, Sundance Now and Shudder.
 AMCNI DMC, the broadcast solutions unit of certain networks of AMCNI and third-party networks is included through the date sold, July 12, 2017.